If your garden looks a little sad right now, it could probably benefit from the addition of some no-fail fantastic fall perennials.

 The book has been praised for Lear's exhaustive research and for portraying the human side of Rachel Carson's too short life.

-Here's a fun fact: Lear also wrote a fine biography of Beatrix Potter.
+Here's a fun fact: Lear also wrote an excellent biography of Beatrix Potter.

 Today's Garden Chore